sidhu2690/TEST-REPO/README.md

 - **Channel 1:** Hit Energy
 - **Channel 2:** Time

-A ResNet-15–like architecture is employed to achieve high classification performance while ensuring robust generalization.
+A ResNet–15–like architecture is used here.
 The model is trained on 80% of the data and evaluated on the remaining 20%.

 ### Dataset
 - **Data Files:** Two HDF5 files (one for electrons and one for photons)